-The accompanying combined financial statements are presented on the accrual basis of accounting in accordance with the recommendations of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic No. 958-205, Not-for-Profit Entities - Presentation of Financial Statements.
-Under FASB ASC Topic No. 958-205, the Organization is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets and permanently restricted net assets.
+The accompanying combined financial statements are presented on the accrual basis of accounting in accordance with the recommendations of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 958-205, Presentation of Financial Statements.
+Under FASB ASC 958-205, the Organization is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets and permanently restricted net assets.